-The problems faced by integrators, device suppliers, and component suppliers led to the formation of an industry ad hoc group to address the marketing and engineering considerations of the emerging new technology in disk drives.
-After two informal gatherings on the subject in the summer of 1990, the SFF Committee held its first meeting in August.
+The problems faced by integrators, device suppliers, and component suppliers led to the formation of the SFF Committee as an industry ad hoc group to address the marketing and engineering considerations of the emerging new technology.

-During the development of the form factor definitions, other activities were suggested because participants in the SFF Committee faced problems other than the physical form factors of disk drives.
-In November 1992, the members approved an expansion in charter to address any issues of general interest and concern to the storage industry.
+During the development of the form factor definitions, other activities were suggested because participants in the SFF Committee faced more problems than the physical form factors of disk drives.
+In November 1992, the charter was expanded to address any issues of general interest and concern to the storage industry.
 The SFF Committee became a forum for resolving industry issues that are either not addressed by the standards process or need an immediate solution.